IfcOpenShell/IfcOpenShell/src/blenderbim/docs/blenderbim/installation.rst

 <https://blenderbim.org/download.html>`__ website.
 The latest release is
 typically updated every few weeks.

+Like all Blender add-ons, they can be installed using ``Edit > Preferences > Addons > Install > Choose Downloaded ZIP > Enable Add-on Checkbox``.
+You can enable add-ons permanently by using ``Save User Settings`` from the Addons menu.

-If you downloaded Blender as a ``.zip`` file without running an installer, you will find the BlenderBIM plug-in installed in the following directory, where ``2.XX`` is the Blender version:
+If you downloaded Blender as a ``.zip`` file without running an installer, you will find the BlenderBIM Add-on installed in the following directory, where ``2.XX`` is the Blender version:
 ::